-The Hemingway Review is a scholarly journal published twice a year by The Hemingway Society and The University of Idaho.
+The Hemingway Review, edited by Dr Suzanne del Gizzo, is a scholarly journal published twice a year by The Hemingway Society and The University of Idaho.
 The journal specializes in researched scholarship on the work and life of Ernest Hemingway.

 Current members receive printed copies of the journal and have full online access to back issues since 2000.
 Non-members can only access abstracts.
 Full online access is available by joining the society.

 All back issues of The Hemingway Review that are still in print are available from the University of Idaho Marketplace.
 To obtain no-cost or low-cost copies of articles published before 2000, contact your college, university, or public library’s reference librarian.
 If the journal is not in your library’s holdings, he or she can help you find articles on subscription databases or through interlibrary loan.

 - The Hemingway Review welcomes all critical approaches, traditional, contemporary, and cutting edge.
 Submissions are reviewed by scholars specializing in the method used and/or subject treated.

 - The journal does not ordinarily publish fiction, poetry, or other writing that is not researched scholarship.
 Prospective contributors are encouraged to familiarize themselves with past issues.